pathouse/objectify/README.md

         end
       ```

   2. A dependency injection framework.
 Objectify automatically injects dependencies into objects it manages based on parameter names.
 So, if you have a service method signature like  `PictureCreationService#call(params)`, objectify will automatically inject the request's params when it calls that method.
-It's very simple to create custom injections by implementing Resolver classes.
+It's very simple to create custom injections.
 More on that below.

 ## What if I have a bunch of existing rails code?